Ole Reistad

 Ole Imerslun Reistad (26 June 1898 – 22 December 1949) was a Norwegian military officer and accomplished sports person.
 He competed at the 1920 Summer Olympics in modern pentathlon, and also became Norwegian champion in the sport.
 He competed in military patrol at the 1928 Winter Olympics, winning the competition.
 During World War II he was leader of the training camp Little Norway in Canada.

 Personal life

 Reistad was born in Aker; the son of Christen Reistad and Gudborg Imerslun.
 He was married to Bergljot Huseby from 1927.
 He died in Oslo in 1949, only 51 years old.

+He is the great grandfather of Norwegian handball player Henny Reistad.

 Sports career

 In the pentathlon he finished fourteenth at the 1920 Summer Olympics and became Norwegian champion in 1922.
 He also participated in the 1928 Olympic Winter Games in St. Moritz, Switzerland, in the demonstration event military patrol.
 He was also the Norwegian flag bearer at the opening ceremony.
 In 1922, he was awarded the prestigious Norwegian sports award - the Egebergs Ærespris - for achievements in multiple sports.